Crafting In-context Examples according to LMs' Parametric Knowledge: Ordering Answers Based on LM's Knowledge

 \section{Ordering Answers Based on LM's Knowledge}

-Prior work suggests that the ordering of in-context examples significantly impacts performance, with more relevant examples being most beneficial when placed last~\cite{Zhao2021CalibrateBU}.
-Yet, no prior work has studied the ordering of \text{answers} inside each in-context example.
+Prior work suggests that the ordering of in-context examples significantly impacts the performance, with more relevant examples being most beneficial when placed last~\cite{Zhao2021CalibrateBU}.
+Yet, no prior work has studied how the ordering of answer set in in-context examples affects model generation and task performances.
 We investigate this here.
 Following our previous study, our focus is on \textbf{parametric} knowledge of LMs being prompted.
 Specifically, we question whether placing answers based on how well the model knows about answers improves the performance.
-We first introduce various ordering strategies for the gold answer set.